-chosen actans, and wen-structured event I Levels of Achievemer nt (W.CCR.3) Criteria 1 Beginning 2 Developing 3 Proficient 4 Exemplary Exposition: The text sets up the narrative by introducing a conflict, observation, situation, setting, narrator and/or characters.
-The text provides a setting with a vague conflict, situation, or observation with an unclear point-of-view.
+Levels of Achievemen t 1 Criteria 1 - Beginning 2 - Developing 3 - Proficient 4 - Exemplary Exposition The text provides a setting with a vague conflict, situation, or observation with an unclear point-of-view.
 It introduces a narrator and/or undeveloped characters.
 The text orients the reader by setting out a conflict, situation, or observation and its significance.
 It establishes one point of view and introduces a narrator and/or developed characters.
 The text engages and orients the reader by setting out a conflict, situation, or observation and its significance.
 It establishes one or multiple points-of-view and introduces a narrator and/or well-developed characters.
 The text creatively engages the reader by setting out a well-developed conflict, situation, or observation and its significance.
 It establishes one or multiple points-of-view and/or complex characters.
-Narrative techniques and Development: The narrative is developed using dialogue, pacing, description, reflection, and/or plot lines to develop experiences, events, and/or characters.
-The text uses some narrative techniques, such as dialogue or description and merely retells events and/or experiences.
+Narrative techniques and Development The text uses some narrative techniques, such as dialogue or description and merely retells events and/or experiences.
 The text uses narrative techniques, such as dialogue, description, and reflection to show events and/or experiences.
 The text demonstrates deliberate narrative techniques - such as dialogue, pacing, description, reflection, and/or multiple plot lines - to develop experiences, events, and/or characters.
 The text demonstrates sophisticated narrative techniques - such as engaging dialogue, artistic pacing, vivid description, complex reflection, and/or multiple plot lines - to develop experiences, events, and/or characters.
-Organization and Cohesion: The organization follows a logical sequence of events.
-The text creates a sequence or progression of experiences or events.
+Organization and Cohesion The text creates a sequence or progression of experiences or events.
 The text creates a logical progression of experiences or events using some techniques - such as flashback, foreshadowing, suspense, etc. - to sequence events so that they build on one another to create a coherent whole.
 The text creates a smooth progression of experiences or events using a variety of techniques - such as flashback, foreshadowing, suspense, etc. - to sequence events so that they build on one another to create a coherent whole.
 The text creates a seamless progression of experiences or events using multiple techniques - such as flashback, foreshadowing, suspense, etc. - to sequence events so that they build on one another to create a coherent whole.
-Style and Conventions: The text uses sensory language and details to create a vivid picture of the events, setting, and characters.
-The text uses words and phrases, telling details to convey experiences, events, settings, and/or characters.
+Style and Conventions The text uses words and phrases, telling details to convey experiences, events, settings, and/or characters.
 The text uses words and phrases, telling details and sensory language to convey a vivid picture of the experiences, events, setting, and/or characters.
 The text uses precise words and phrases, showing details and controlled sensory language and mood to convey a realistic picture of the experiences, events, setting, and/or characters.
 The text uses eloquent words and phrases, showing details and rich sensory language and mood to convey a realistic picture of the experiences, events, setting, and/or characters.
-Conclusion: The text uses a conclusion that follows from the course of the narrative.
-The conclusion provides a reflection on or a resolution to the events.
-The text provides a conclusion that follows from what is experienced, observed, or resolved over the course of the narrative.
+Conclusion The text provides a conclusion that follows from what is experienced, observed, or resolved over the course of the narrative.
 The text provides a conclusion that follows from and reflects on what is experienced, observed, or resolved over the course of the narrative.
 The text builds to a conclusion that logically follows from and reflects on what is experienced, observed, or resolved over the course of the narrative.
 The text moves to a conclusion that artfully follows from and thoughtfully reflects on what is experienced, observed, or resolved over the course of the narrative.

-HHS Rubric for Academic Learning Expectation: The HHS graduate speaks effectively.
+3. Academic Learning Expectation: The HHS graduate speaks effectively.

-Present information, findings, and supporting evidence, conveying a clear and distinct perspective, such that listeners can follow the line of reasoning, alternative or opposing perspectives are addressed, and the organization, development, substance, and style are appropriate to purpose, audience, and a range of formal and informal tasks
+Present information, findings, and supporting evidence, conveying a clear and distinct perspective, such that listeners can follow the line of reasoning, alternative or opposing perspectives are addressed, and the organization, development, substance, and style are appropriate to purpose, audience, and a range of formal and informal tasks (SL.CCR.4)

-(SL.CCR.4)